 Post-route:

 After getting a good workout in, head to East Grand Rapids’ Gaslight Village neighborhood for ice cream at Jersey Junction, or stop by one of the many nearby restaurants for dinner.
+Wealthy Street, the main street of Gaslight Village, is marked with bike sharrows graphics to assist bicyclists with positioning on the road and to alert other road users of bicyclist in the roadway.
+(Bikes are not allowed on Gaslight Village sidewalks.)
+There are several bike racks available along Wealthy Street.

 Curious about more bike routes throughout Grand Rapids?
 Check out our site for other biking trails to learn more about cycling throughout Grand Rapids.